Preparation for the Summer Program

 - Write up and present your results from any of the following research methods including sociolinguistic interviews, corpus building, statistical analysis of grammatical patterns, instrumental phonetic analysis, and discourse analysis.

 - In the spring you will take Ling 20, an online introductory course that gives all students in the program a shared foundation in linguistics.

-- During the second half of the summer, you will take Ling 101 at UC Santa Barbara in order to develop skills in linguistic research methods and analysis.
+- During the the summer, you will take Ling 101 at UC Santa Barbara in order to develop skills in linguistic research methods and analysis.

 Professional development and networking